MechanicalOrange/cli/wallet_cli/README.md

 ## Installation

-Now the wallet can be installed as any nodejs program:
+The wallet is installed as any nodejs program:

 ```bash
 > cd hedera_cli-main